All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A smaller but notable set of complaints involves the quality or consistency of compounded medications.
 Some users report receiving products with different packaging, different consistency, or different coloring between orders.
 Others question whether the compounded semaglutide is as effective as brand-name versions.

-It is important to note that compounded medications are legal and regulated, but they are inherently more variable than commercially manufactured drugs.
-This is not unique to Hims.
+Compounded medications are legal and regulated, but they're inherently more variable than commercially manufactured drugs.
+This isn't unique to Hims.
 Any platform offering compounded products faces similar challenges.
-However, Hims' scale means that more people encounter these inconsistencies.
+But Hims' scale means that more people encounter these inconsistencies.

 7. Shipping Delays